mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/spark/2.9.0-2.4.3/fault-tolerance/index.md

 the Dispatcher adds exponential backoff between restarts.

-Starting from DC/OS 2.0 the Driver will restart without backoff if the node it was running on is draining. the node it was running on is draining.
+Starting from DC/OS 2.0 the Driver will restart without backoff if the node it was running on is draining.

 ## Executors